“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 I would conclude this part with something I always found alarming in our industry, and in our society in general: our perception of intelligence.

 Scientists can’t really define what’s intelligence precisely, still we spend our time judging each others based on this blurry concept.
-Everybody can have his (or her) own beliefs about it: for some it will be more about the capacity to adapt and learn, for others it’s the amount of knowledge one has, others will have different beliefs.
+Everybody can have his (or her) own beliefs about it: for some it will be more about the capacity to adapt and learn, for others it’s the amount of knowledge one has.
+In short: everybody has different beliefs.

 Now, a question: how many times did you hear the following?